MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 ### Create RaaS report on Workday portal for assignment by organization and their completion status

 This report should be created from the primary Workday admin account to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.
 Here, learner record sync is abbreviated as **LRS**.

+> [!NOTE]
+> Currently in Viva Learning, the mapping logic of the Workday and Entra ID (formerly Azure Active Directory) user accounts is based on user’s first name, last name, and username.

 1. **Sign in to the Workday Portal**
     1. **Sign in**.
     2. Search for the tasks "Create Custom Report."

 2. Configure the report parameters
-    1. Name the report "Viva Learning LRS Assignment Report".
+    1. Name the report "Viva Learning LRS Assignments Report".
 The report name must match this string.
     2. Set Report Type as “Advanced.”
     3. Mark checkbox “Enable as Web service.”
     4. In the “Data Source” field, go to “All” and select "Learning Assignments Records”.
 Select **OK**.
 3. Add report fields.
     1. Once you select **OK**, the “Data Source” automatically sets the value as “Learning Assignment Records.”
 For the “Data Source Filter” field, remove any existing value and add “Assignment Records for ~Person~from Learning Organization”.
 You can copy this value and paste in the field directly.
     1. 2.4.c.2.
-Add the fields in “Columns” as per below schema.
-You see two objects for “learning Assignment”, select the one with a blue icon next to it.
+Add the fields in “Columns” as outlined below.
+You see two objects for “Learning Enrollment," select the one with a blue icon next to it.

     |Business Object | Field | Column Heading Override | Column Heading Override XML Alias|
     | - | - | - | - |